-Our primary role as the manager of CCT (Manager) is to set the strategic direction of CCT and make recommendations to HSBC Institutional Trust Services (Singapore) Limited, in its capacity as trustee of CCT (Trustee), on any investment or divestment opportunities for CCT and the enhancement of the assets of CCT in accordance with the stated investment strategy for CCT.
+We, as the manager of CCT (Manager), set the strategic direction of CCT and its subsidiaries (CCT Group) and make recommendations to HSBC Institutional Trust Services (Singapore) Limited, in its capacity as trustee of CCT (Trustee), on any investment or divestment opportunities for CCT and the enhancement of the assets of CCT in accordance with the stated investment strategy for CCT.
 The research, evaluation and analysis required for this purpose are coordinated and carried out by us as the Manager.

 Our other functions and responsibilities as the Manager include:

 - using our best endeavours to conduct CCT's business in a proper and efficient manner;

 - preparing annual business plans for review by the directors of the Manager (Directors), including forecasts on revenue, net income, operating expenses and capital expenditure, explanations on major variances to previous years' financial results, written commentaries on key issues and underlying assumptions on rental rates, operating expenses and any other relevant assumptions;

 - ensuring compliance with relevant laws and regulations, including the Listing Manual of Singapore Exchange Securities Trading Limited (SGX-ST) (Listing Manual), the Code on Collective Investment Schemes (CIS Code) issued by the Monetary Authority of Singapore (MAS) (including Appendix 6 of CIS Code (Property Funds Appendix)), the Securities and Futures Act (Chapter 289 of Singapore)(SFA), written directions, notices, codes and other guidelines that MAS may issue from time to time, the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of CCT and Unitholders and the Alternative Investment Fund Managers Directive (AIFMD);